 There’s even an expansion that lets you build a city designed for tourists.
 Putting together tourist attractions and constructing a bustling metropolis.

 As with some other games here, the lack of touch screen controls as a replacement for a mouse is a missed opportunity.
 However, it’s hard to complain too much at a game that’s been brought over to Switch this well.

-Given the level of detail and polish in Cities Skylines, it’s impressive to see it running so well on the Switch.
-It’s one of the best Nintendo Switch simulation games and probably the overall best city sim game.
+Given the level of detail and polish in Cities Skylines, it’s impressive to see this awesome sim game running so well on the Switch.